Organize your tasks with the Eisenhower Matrix: Guide and FREE Template

 1) Urgent and essential: Do it right now!
 These tasks are time-sensitive and contribute to your overall objectives and goals.

 2) Urgent but not necessary: Please make sure to delegate it!
-Could you delegate these tasks to someone else?
-Ideally, to someone for whom they are important.
+Could you delegate these tasks to someone else, ideally someone for whom they are important?

 3) Important but not urgent: Decide when to do it!
 Decide when to attack them, but prioritize this quadrant at some point.

-4) Not important and not urgent.
+4) It is not important and not urgent.
 Delete it!
 These tasks distract from overall objectives and goals.
-Sometimes, these tasks are necessary, but limit the time on these as much as possible.
+Sometimes, they are necessary, but limit the time spent on them as much as possible.

 Eisenhower Matrix Template